 There are certain situations where unplugging your EV charger is advisable to ensure safety and protect your equipment:

 - During Thunderstorms: Unplugging your EV charger during thunderstorms is a good precautionary measure.
 Lightning strikes can cause power surges that might damage your charging equipment or your vehicle’s electrical system.
-If a storm is approaching, it’s a good idea to unplug your Level 2 EV charger to prevent any potential harm.
+If a storm is approaching, it’s a good idea to unplug your Level 2 charger to prevent any potential harm.

 - Extended Parking: If you plan to leave your car parked for an extended period, such as during a vacation, it’s beneficial to unplug the charger once the battery is fully charged.
 Continuous charging or remaining connected to the charger might lead to unnecessary energy consumption, and while modern EVs manage battery health effectively, unplugging can prevent any minor risks associated with long-term connectivity.